 Anthem Blue Cross and Blue Shield Cobra Unit P.O.
-Box 719 North Haven, CT 06473 800-433-5436 dependents (if any) under this Medical Benefit Plan in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994, as amended.
+Box 719 North Haven, CT 06473 800-433-5436

-Continuation of Coverage Due to Military Service
+Continuation of Coverage Due To Military Service

-If a covered member is no longer actively employed due to MILITARY SERVICE in the Armed Forces of the United States, he/she may elect to continue health coverage for himself/herself and
+If an employee is no longer actively employed due to MILITARY SERVICE in the Armed Forces of the United States, the employee may elect to continue health coverage for themselves and dependents (if any) under this Medical Benefit Plan in accordance with the Uniformed Services Employment and Reemployment Rights Act of 1994, USERRA, as amended.

 Continuation of coverage for the employee and eligible dependents (if any) under this Medical Benefit Plan is contingent upon the employee's payment of any required contribution for health coverage.
-This may include the amount the employer normally pays on the employee's behalf.
-If the military service is for a period less than 31 days, the employee may not be required to pay more than the active employee contribution, if any, for continuation of health coverage.
+This may include the amount the employer normally pays on the covered person's behalf.
+If military service is for a period less than 31 days, the employee may not be required to pay more than the active employee contribution, if any, for continuation of health coverage.
 If continuation is elected under this provision, the maximum period of health coverage under this Medical Benefit Plan shall be the lesser of:

-- The 24 months beginning on the first date of the employee's absence from work; or - The day after the date on which the employee fails to apply for or return to a position of employment.
+- The 24 months beginning on the first date of the employee's absence from work; or - The day after the date on which the covered member fails to apply for or return to a position of employment.